 Continuation of Emergency Regarding Export Control Regulations

-On August 17, 2001, consistent with the authority provided to me under the International Emergency Economic Powers Act (50 U.S.C.
-170l et seq.), I issued Executive Order 13222.
-In that order, I declared a national emergency with respect to the unusual and extraordinary threat to the national security, foreign policy, and economy of the United States in light of the expiration of the Export Administration Act of 1979, as amended (50 U.S.C.
+On August 17, 2001, consistent with the authority provided to the President under the International Emergency Economic Powers Act (50 U.S.C.
+1701 et seq.), the President issued Executive Order 13222.
+In that order, he declared a national emergency with respect to the unusual and extraordinary threat to the national security, foreign policy, and economy of the United States in light of the expiration of the Export Administration Act of 1979, as amended (50 U.S.C.
 App.
 2401 et seq.).
-Because the Export Administration Act has not been renewed by the Congress, the national emergency declared on August 17, 2001, must continue in effect beyond August 17, 2008.
+Because the Export Administration Act has not been renewed by the Congress, the national emergency declared on August 17, 2001, must continue in effect beyond August 17, 2010.
 Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)), I am continuing for 1 year the national emergency declared in Executive Order 13222.

 This notice shall be published in the Federal Register and transmitted to the Congress.